LaravelDaily/laravel-tips/db-models-and-eloquent.md

             ->orderBy('authors_count', 'DESC')
             ->having('modules_count', '>', 10)
             ->firstOr(function() {
-                // THe Sky is the Limit ...
+                // The Sky is the Limit ...

                 // You can perform any action here
             });